-Chrysler made automotive history with the return of the dodge charger as a rear wheel drive sports car.
+Chrysler made automotive history with the return of the Dodge Charger as a rear wheel drive sports car.
 The moment this car hit the showroom floor it was selling like hot cakes.
 Americans like there cars to be pushed by the rear wheels as apposed to being pulled by the front ones.

 The Charger was also developed into a police interceptor package and has sold well to local law enforcement agencies.
-The rest of the industry not wanting Chrysler to re write history alone started designing new models with old names that featured the return to a rear wheel drive platform.
+The rest of the industry not wanting Chrysler to rewrite history alone started designing new models with old names that featured the return to a rear wheel drive platform.

-If you are like me you may miss the old days when the only front wheel drive cars where Japanese.
+If you're like me you may miss the old days when the only front wheel drive cars where Japanese.
 It was a sad day in automotive history when the American car manufactures bailed out on the rear drive standard and started chasing foreign car-makers on the front wheel drive program.

 Some would say this was the beginning of the end for all American car makers but for sure the death of the muscle car was the first result of the front wheel drive take over.
 Yes I know there are fast front wheel drive cars out on the road.